All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Free Download: GLP-1 Strength Training Program (12-Week) This program includes resistance band alternatives for every exercise.
 Designed for GLP-1 users who want to train at home or while traveling.
 Get yours free (we'll email it to you instantly.
 [Email Input] [Download Button]

 Long resistance bands (tube bands with handles or flat therapy bands).
-These are longer (about 4-5 feet) and anchor to doors, poles, or under your feet.
-Essential for upper body work like rows, presses, and curls.
+These are longer (about 4-5 feet) and anchor to doors, poles, or under your feet. important for upper body work like rows, presses, and curls.
 Get a set with 3-5 resistance levels.

 Resistance level guide: - Light (5-15 lbs): Warm-ups, shoulder work, rehab exercises - Medium (15-30 lbs): Most upper body exercises for beginners - Heavy (30-50 lbs): Lower body exercises, rows, chest presses for intermediates - Extra heavy (50-80 lbs): Advanced lower body, heavy pulls